tatsath/FinancialDataset/docs/index.rst

-Old Quanturf's Datasets! - Free Financial data for building Financial models
+Financial Datasets
 ==========================================================================================

-This documentation contains the information about the **Free financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building models on `Quanturf <http://quanturf.com/>`_.
+This documentation contains the information about the **Financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building models on `Quanturf <http://quanturf.com/>`_.

 This doumentation shows you how to get massive amounts of Financial Data and explains how to **install required Libraries** and how to **download/import the data** with few lines of Python Code.